HortonworksUniversity/Essentials/demos/ingestion/README.md

 ## Manipulating Files

-At this point, it should be self-explanatory how to upload these two files into the user's home directory of `/user/maria_dev`.
+At this point, it should be self-explanatory how to upload these two files into a new `geolocation` subdirectory of Maria's home directory of `/user/maria_dev`.